CharlesMicou/reticade/README.md

 ```
 Close the window to regain control of the shell.

+Warning: if you start an imaging request _after_ starting imaging on the microscope, there's no guarantee that your data will be aligned.
+It's easier to have the harness query for images before starting imaging, as the start of the recording will then align to the start of imaging data.

 ### Testing connectivity to LabView

 In order to send data to LabView, we need to tell the harness the IP address of the machine running LabView.